 Other less common syndromes include the following:

-Hyper-IgD syndrome: This syndrome causes fever, abdominal pain, headache, joint pain, a rash, and swollen lymph nodes.
-NSAIDs, corticosteroids, and anakinra may help relieve symptoms during attacks.
+Hyper-IgD syndrome: This syndrome causes fever, abdominal pain, headache, joint pain, a rash, and swollen lymph nodes. nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, and anakinra may help relieve symptoms during attacks.
+Anakinra or canakinumab is given to prevent attacks.

 Tumor necrosis factor receptor–associated periodic syndrome (TRAPS): This syndrome causes periodic attacks of muscle pain and swelling in the arms and legs, abdominal pain, joint pain, and rash in addition to fever.
 Prednisone, a corticosteroid, is used to suppress symptoms during attacks.
 Anakinra, canakinumab, or sometimes etanercept are used for attacks.